 A damper is a valve or plate that stops or regulates the flow of air inside a duct, chimney, VAV box, air handler, or other air handling equipment.
 A damper may be used to cut off central air conditioning (heating or cooling) to an unused room or to regulate it for room-by-room temperature and climate control.
 Its operation can be manual or automatic.

-However, zone dampers that are of the “Normally Open” type are fail-safe, in that they will fail to the open condition.
-No inherent redundancy for the furnace.
+However, zone dampers that are of the “Normally Open” type are fail-safe, in that they will fail to the open condition with no inherent redundancy for the furnace.
 A system with zone dampers is dependent upon a single furnace.
 If it fails, the system becomes completely inoperable.